This Is What Happened When Marine Le Pen Went To Moscow

 5. And then Le Pen seemed to disappear.

 6. Oh there she is!
-The story in Moscow was that Le Pen hopped out to see an exhibit of French gothic art at the Kremlin and, voila!, there she ran into President Vladimir Putin.
+The story in Moscow was that Le Pen hopped out to see an exhibit of French gothic art at the Kremlin and — voila! — there she ran into President Vladimir Putin.

 Putin reportedly told Le Pen that Russia had no intentions to influence the upcoming French election.
 “We don’t want to influence in any way the events going on [in France], but reserve our right to communicate with all representatives of the country’s political powers, as our partners do in Europe and in the US,” Putin said.